Webinar | Why Your Healthcare AI Projects Are Failing (And How to Build Agents That Succeed) | March 25 - 10AM PT/1PM ET | Save Your Spot

 Skan captures usage data across all types of applications

-Capture usage data across every applications...even mainframes
+Capture usage data across every application... even mainframes

 Skan AI offers a real-time view of the "Telemetry of Work," providing the deepest insights into workforce, process, and technology intelligence.